anggardagasta/golang/rest-player/readme.txt

-Type "run go players.go" on your terminal
+Type "go run players.go" on your terminal
-Access localhost:8080/palyers with method POST
+Access localhost:8765/players with method POST